nicslabdev/MOTAM-nRF52_Beacons/README.md

 ## Applications' description

 -  **Intelligent Traffic Light**: This application controls a traffic light with improved characteristics.
 We have develop a prototype of this, that looks like a standard traffic light, but inside it a nRF52840 is working transmitting through Bluetooth Long Range (PHY CODED) the information in real time about the state of the traffic light (what light is turned on) and what time left for the next state.
 This information is transmitted in a secured frame by means of cryptographic signature and the MOTAM PKI.

 > Note: This application is under development.

+> Note: Application for PCA10059 is not working right now.
+(TODO)

 ![Intelligent Traffic Light prototype](https://i.imgur.com/85sdWkW.png)